 - The danger of seal dens and crevasses.

 Golf can feature some of the most beautiful courses in the world, and so it’s definitely a worthwhile sport to consider taking up.
-Even if it takes you ages to decide on which type of course to begin with!
+Even if it takes you ages to decide which type of golf courses to begin with!